-(d) The competent authority shall as long as it considers that Duration of monitoring period. a landfill is likely to cause a hazard to the environment and without prejudice to any liability of the waste holder, oblige the operator of the site to be responsible for monitoring and analysing landfill gas and leachate from the site and the ground and surface water regime in the vicinity of the site in accordance with Schedule 3.
+(4) The competent authority shall as long as it considers that a landfill is likely to cause a hazard to the environment and without prejudice to any liability of the waste holder, oblige the operator of the site to be responsible for monitoring and analysing landfill gas and leachate from the site and the ground and surface water regime in the vicinity of the site in accordance with Schedule 3.

+Existing landfills.
+Amended by: L.N.
+70 of 2007.
-17. Landfills which are in operation shall not continue to operate Existing landfills. unless the steps outlined below are accomplished as soon as possible and until 15 July 2009 at the latest:

-(a) the operator shall, by 15 July 2003, prepare and present to the competent authority, for its approval, a conditioning plan for the site including the particulars listed in Regulation 11 and any corrective measures which the operator considers will be needed in order to comply with the requirements of these Regulations with the exception of the requirements in Schedule 1 point 1;

-(b) following the presentation of the conditioning plan, the competent authority shall take a definite decision on whether operations may continue on the basis of the said conditioning plan and these Regulations.

-Transitional period. (c) On the basis of the approved conditioning plan, the Competent Authority shall authorise the necessary work and shall lay down a transitional period for the completion of the plan by 15 July 2009.

-(d) In the case of an existing landfill receiving hazardous waste, Regulations 4, 5, 6, 7 and 14 and Schedule 2 shall enter into force on 1 January 2004.
+- 17. Landfills which are in operation shall not continue to operate unless the steps outlined below are accomplished as soon as possible and until 15 July 2009 at the latest: - (a) the operator shall, by 15 July 2003, prepare and present to the competent authority, for its approval, a conditioning plan for the site including the particulars listed in regulation 11 and any corrective measures which the operator considers will be needed in order to comply with the requirements of these regulations with the exception of the requirements in Schedule 1 point 1. - (b) following the presentation of the conditioning plan, the competent authority shall take a definite decision on whether operations may continue on the basis of the said conditioning plan and these regulations: - Provided that the competent authority shall take necessary measures to ensure that sites which have not been granted, in accordance with regulation 10, a permit to continue to operate, shall be closed down as soon as possible, in accordance with regulations 9(g) and 16. - (c) on the basis of the approved conditioning plan, the competent authority shall authorise the necessary work and shall lay down a transitional period for the completion of the plan by 15 July 2009; - (d) in the case of an existing landfill receiving hazardous waste, regulations 4, 5, 6, 7 and 14 and Schedule 2 shall enter into force on 1 January 2004.
 Regulation 8 shall enter into force on 15 July 2004.

+Offences against these regulations.
-Offences against these Regulations.
-18. Any person shall be guilty of an offence under these regulations if:

-(a) he fails to comply with any provision of these regulations or fails to comply with permit conditions or with any order lawfully given in terms of any provision of these regulations; or

-(b) he contravenes any restriction, prohibition or requirement imposed by or under these regulations; or
+- 18. Any person shall be guilty of an offence under these regulations if: - (a) he fails to comply with any provision of these regulations or fails to comply with permit conditions or with any order lawfully given in terms of any provision of these regulations; or - (b) he contravenes any restriction, prohibition or requirement imposed by or under these regulations; or

-(c) he acts in contravention of any of the provisions of these regulations; or

-(d) he conspires or attempts, or aids, or abets, any other person by whatever means, including advertising, counselling or procurement to contravene the provisions of these regulations or to fail to comply with any such provisions (including any order lawfully given in terms of any of the provision of these regulations) or to contravene any restriction, prohibition or requirement imposed by or under the said regulations.
+- (c) he acts in contravention of any of the provisions of these regulations; or - (d) he conspires or attempts, or aids, or abets, any other person by whatever means, including advertising, counselling or procurement to contravene the provisions of these regulations or to fail to comply with any such provisions (including any order lawfully given in terms of any of the provision of these regulations) or to contravene any restriction, prohibition or requirement imposed by or under the said regulations. - 19.
+Any person who commits an offence against these regulations shall, on conviction, be liable: